 I thought I was pretty cool the way I sneakily enacted revenge on this man.
 After a few words were exchanged between the two of us, we shook hands, apologized to each other and parted ways.
 I was in the clear.
 Unfortunately, a recent graduate from my evangelism class was with us at the event…and he saw everything.

 “Pastor Steve?” he meekly inquired.
 “When that big man pulled you down from there, did you mean to slam into his shoulder?”

 I was caught—red shouldered.

 “Yes, yes,” I guiltily admitted.
 “I shouldn’t have done it.
 I’m so sorry.”

 And I was sorry—not just because a Newbie caught his teacher at his worst, but because it was a horrible witness for Christ.
 Big time.
 I was a lousy example.
-It would have been best for all had I just quit sharing my faith from then on.
+It would have been best for all had I just quit preaching.

 There are other cases where I’ve messed up, but you get the point: Flesh happens; that is, the Sinful Nature is always there.
 I take full responsibility.
 Every time.

 Will my mistakes stop me?
 Have my errors disqualified me?